mlinproduction/mlinproduction.github.io/index.md

 [**Tristana Sondon**](https://www.linkedin.com/in/tristanasondon/):  PhD in Computational Physics.
 Former Academic Researcher, has been working for the past 5 years in Management consulting on areas of Data Science for banking, retail and ecommerce companies.
 Currently is Data Science Lead in the area of Revenue Management and Dynamic Pricing.

 [**Aleix Ruiz de Villa**](https://www.linkedin.com/in/aleixr/): PhD in mathematics.
 Founder of the Barcelona Data Science and Machine Learning Meetup, cofounder of the Barcelona R Users Group and cofounder of BaDaSS.
 Ex Head of Data Science of LaVanguardia.com, SCRM (Lidl) and Onna.
-Currently he is a consultant specialising in causal inference projects.
+Currently he is Chief Data Science Officer at Stashify.io

 [**Arnau Tibau Puig**](https://www.linkedin.com/in/atibaup/): PhD in Electrical Engineering and flamenco lover.
 Former Principal Engineer at @WalmartLabs, Lead DS at Quantifind, both in the SF Bay Area.
 Current Head of Data Science at letgo, Barcelona.